-An oral cancer screening is an integral visual inspection and palpation to identify precancerous lesions or cancers.
+Oral cancer screening is an integral visual inspection and palpation to identify precancerous lesions or cancers.
 This essential screening for oral cancer can reduce or improve your chances of survival.
-The goal of oral cancer screenings near you is to detect early symptoms of mouth chance.
+When you visit our office for oral cancer screening near you the goal is to detect early symptoms.
 This is because when oral cancer is detected early, it can be treated successfully.

 Your dentist will explain the various steps involved in an oral cancer screening.
 To begin, your dentist will discuss if you have any factors that place you at a higher risk of developing oral cancer and will review your medical history.
 Sight, sound, and touch are used to detect abnormalities of your mouth which may signify early stages of oral cancer.
 Your dentist will perform a visual examination of your head, face, and neck.
 Using a technique called palpation, your dentist will check neck nodes and glands as well as the temporomandibular joint (TMJ) for swelling, lumps, and symmetry.
 Next, they will perform an intra-oral examination which is a visual check for mucosal abnormalities and anything unusual in your mouth.
 Be sure to ask any questions before your oral cancer screening in Kitchener, ON.